Yapeal/yapeal-ng/docs/ConfigurationFiles.md

 Yapeal-ng does NOT process this file it is provided as a commented reference file for application developers use.
-One common way to use it is to copy it to one of the following locations that Yapeal-ng looks for settings and then edit them as needed.
+One common way to use it is to copy and rename it into one of the following file locations that Yapeal-ng does looks for its settings and then edit them as needed.

 ## config/yapeal.yaml